 The best European itineraries have a mix of big cities and small towns.
-After a few days of intense sightseeing, it’s nice to visit a place with relatively few sights, the kinds of places where sitting in the square and sipping coffee is considered a day well spent.
+After a few days of intense sightseeing, it’s nice to visit a place with relatively few sights, the kinds of places where sitting in the square and sipping coffee are considered a day well spent.
 Whether you are planning a long-term trip across Europe or heading on a week-long vacation, here are five charming small towns in Europe to add to your travel itinerary.

 1. Hallstatt, Austria